Semilinear clannish algebras arising from surfaces with orbifold points: Indecomposable representations for blocks

 \subsection{Asymmetric and symmetric strings and bands.}

 \,

-The main theorem in \cite{BTCB} gives a classification of the indecomposable modules, finite-dimensional over $K$, for a semilinear clannish algebra $A=K_{\bldsigma}\compactQhat/I$ which is non-singular, normally-bound and of semisimple type.
-The classification is given in \cite[\S2.4--\S2.11]{BTCB} in terms of \emph{strings} and \emph{bands}: that is, in terms of certain \emph{words} in an alphabet defined by the arrows of the quiver $Q$ subject to the set $Z$ of zero-relations and the set $\bbS$ of special loops.
-Such words are defined explicitly in \cite[\S 2.4]{BTCB}, where it is explained what it means for a string or band to be \emph{symmetric} or \emph{asymmetric}.
+The main theorem in \cite{BTCB} gives a classification of the indecomposable modules, finite-dimensional over $K$, for $A$.
+These indecomposables, \emph{strings} and \emph{bands}, are defined in \cite[\S2.4--\S2.6,~\S3]{BTCB}.
+They are described in terms of certain \emph{words} in an alphabet defined by the arrows of the quiver $Q$ subject to the set $Z$ of zero-relations and the set $\bbS$ of special loops.
+Such words are defined explicitly in \cite[\S2.4]{BTCB}, where it is explained what it means for a string or band to be \emph{symmetric} or \emph{asymmetric}.
 The next result describes the words that occur for the semilinear clannish algebras we are considering from Tables \ref{table-semilinear-clannish-blocks-1-to-5} and \ref{table-semilinear-clannish-blocks-6-to-10}.

 \begin{prop} The strings for a semilinear clannish block from Tables \ref{table-semilinear-clannish-blocks-1-to-5} and \ref{table-semilinear-clannish-blocks-6-to-10} are given by Table \ref{table-semilinear-clannish-blocks-1-to-10-rep-type}.